bbeartheancient/quantumconvert/README.md

 logical dynamics, providing a framework to quantify correlations and explore their be- havior under cosmological evolution.

-The calculator incorporates a flat ΛCDM cosmological model, defined by the density pa- rameters for radiation (Ωr), matter (Ωm), dark energy (ΩΛ), and curvature (Ωk), with val- 1
+The calculator incorporates a closed-loop ΛCDM cosmological model, defined by the density pa- rameters for radiation (Ωr), matter (Ωm), dark energy (ΩΛ), and curvature (Ωk), with val- 1
 ues: